 Are you a Landlord?

-All your residential rental properties must be compliant with new legislation by the 1st of January 2022
+All your residential rental properties must be compliant with new legislation to be eligible for lease after the 1st of January 2022

 They must have interconnected photoelectric smoke alarms in all bedrooms as well as in hallways or areas between bedrooms and be either hardwired or powered by a non-removable battery.

 As of the 1st of January 2022, all landlords & real estate agents must ensure interconnected photoelectric smoke alarms are installed in all residential rental properties.
 With all other dwellings including owner occupied homes transitioning to full compliance by 2027.

 Know your obligations and avoid loss of income or worse.
 At Smoke Alarm Compliance QLD we make compliance simple and hassle free.
 We do the work for you.
 You can rest easy knowing we’ll keep you in line with legislation and you’ll have the best smoke alarms on the Australian market.
 All at a fantastic price.

 When your property’s alarms are upgraded, the alarms must:

 - be photoelectric & comply with Australian Standard 3786-2014